Fantomas42/django-blog-zinnia/docs/how-to/extending_entry_model.rst

 How do we do that?

-In fact, simply by creating an abstract model inherited from :class:`EntryBaseModel`, adding fields or/and overriding his methods, and registering it with the :setting:`ZINNIA_ENTRY_BASE_MODEL` setting in your project.
+In fact, simply by creating an abstract model inherited from :class:`EntryAbstractClass`, adding fields or/and overriding his methods, and registering it with the :setting:`ZINNIA_ENTRY_BASE_MODEL` setting in your project.

 Example for adding a gallery field. ::